-Would I get gratuity money if I have completed my continuous service in a company for last 4 years and 8 months and I resign now.
-I know that if I resign today then I would be released only after two months notice period and by that time it would be 5 years in complete.
+Would I get gratuity money if I have completed my continuous service in a company for the last 4 years and 8 months and I resign now?
+I know that if I resign today, then I would be released only after a two-month notice period, and by that time, it would be 5 years in total.

 Thanks a lot in advance.